rems-project/cn-tutorial/src/tutorial.md

 Consider the state in /var/folders/_v/ndl32wpj4bb3y9dg11rvc8ph0000gn/T/state_17eb4a.html
 ```

-CN has typechecked the function, verified that it is safe to execute assuming the precondition (in particular, given ownership `Owned<int>(p)`), and that it (vacuously) satisfies the postcondition.
+CN has typechecked the function, verified that it is safe to execute under the precondition (given ownership `Owned<int>(p)`), and that the function (vacuously) satisfies its postcondition.
+But, following the check of the postcondition it finds that not all resources have been "used up".

-However, following the check of the postcondition it finds that not all ownership has been "used up".
-Given the above specification, `read` leaks memory: it takes ownership, does not return it, but also does not deallocate the owned memory.
+Given the above specification, `read` leaks memory: it takes ownership, does not return it, but also does not deallocate the owned memory or otherwise dispose of it.
 In CN this is a type error.

-CN's resource types are *linear*, as opposed to affine.
-This means that in CN, not only can resources not be duplicated, resources can also not be simply dropped.
+CN's resource types are *linear* (as opposed to affine).
+This means not only that resources cannot be duplicated, resources also cannot simply be dropped or "forgotten".
 Every resource passed into a function has to either be used up by it, by returning it or passing it to another function that consumes it, or destroyed, by deallocating the owned area of memory (as we shall see later).

-CN's motivation for tracking resources linearly is the focus is low-level systems software.
-CN checks C programs, in which memory is managed manually, as opposed to higher-level garbage-collected languages, and memory leaks are typically very undesirable.
+CN's motivation for linear tracking of resources is its focus on low-level systems software.
+CN checks C programs, in which, unlike higher-level garbage-collected languages, memory is managed manually, and memory leaks are typically very undesirable.

-As a consequence, function specifications have to do precise "book-keeping" of their resource footprint.
+As a consequence, function specifications have to do precise "book-keeping" of their resource footprint, and, in particular, return any unused resources back to the caller.